b0cal/miel-cicd/docs/development/ci_cd.md

 ### Release Process

-The release process is triggered by **Git tags** following the semantic versioning convention:
+The release process is triggered on pushes to main and follows the semantic versioning convention:

 ```